-Since Bill Schlough’s arrival in 1999, the Giants have been recognized as one of the most innovative teams in sports, playing a pioneering role in the world of mobile connectivity, video, ticketing and payment systems.
+Since Bill Schlough’s arrival in 1999, the Giants have been recognized as one of the most innovative teams in sports, playing a pioneering role in the world of artificial intelligence, mobile connectivity, video, ticketing and payment systems.
 The Giants were the first sports franchise to provide free Wi-Fi to all fans, and Oracle Park is currently the home of the first outdoor Wi-Fi 6E network in sports along with the first 4K-capable video board in MLB.
 Schlough’s IT team has also supported the baseball operation in implementing an array of proprietary analytic tools that helped the team secure three World Series titles over a five-year span.

 In addition to his technology leadership responsibilities in San Francisco, Schlough served as Interim President and subsequently Chairman of the Giants’ Class-A San Jose affiliate, ultimately overseeing the team’s recent sale after a decade at the helm.